Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Results and discussion

-Overall, with long PL acquisitions and with modest $M$ values, it is possible to reach a significant PL enhancement up to an order of magnitude for each slope detection point on average.
-In principle, there is no fundamental barrier to performance improvement via TMT, other than $T_2^*$ decay factor.
-The reason is that the dephasing of NV$^-$ due to environmental coupling makes the kernel in Eq.~(\ref{xcorr}) inefficient for PL durations after some $t_f$ value due to diminishing contrast between $n_0$ and $n_1$.
+Overall, with long PL acquisitions and reasonable $M$ values, it is possible to reach a significant PL enhancement up to an order of magnitude for each slope detection point on average.
+As $M\rightarrow \infty$, the template frequency, $\omega_{\text{temp}}$ approaches the true value $\omega^*$, and hence the filtered PL converges to the true PL providing a sufficient condition for being a \textit{consistent} estimator.

+In principle, there is no fundamental barrier to performance improvement via TMT, other than the $T_2^*$ decay factor.
+The reason is that the template frequency, $w_{\text{temp}}$ which is determined from the maximizing value of $R(\omega)$, prioritizes the early fringes as PL amplitude diminishes due to decoherence such that MSE in $q$th fringe is less than MSE of the fringes $q+1, \dots, n_{\text{SD}}$ for the same PL and filter order, $\beta$.
+Furthermore, prolonging the PL duration after some $t_f$ is not going to be useful due to diminishing contrast between $n_0$ and $n_1$.
 In this respect, TMT-boosted performance would be even higher for the isotopically purified NV-center with $T_2^*$ reaching $90~\mu$s \cite{ishikawa12}, or by combining with other measures like dynamical decoupling pulse sequences~\cite{barry20}.